 Strain HPAI H5N8 confirmed in Frodsham, Cheshire on the 2nd November 2020.
 A 3km Protection Zone and a 10km Surveillance Zone have also been put in place around the infected premises.

+Details of increased biosecurity measures and more information on the current status of outbreaks within the UK can be found here.
 An updated outbreak assessment HPAI in UK and Europe was published on 6 November 2020 and can be found here.